 The CD-ROM runs on either the Mac or the PC using any browser.
-The preferred browser (Explorer 5.2) which runs on both systems (and plays soundfiles in a small window overtop the page) is included on the CD-ROM.
-The CD-ROM is included in the 2nd edition of Acoustic Communication, published by Greenwood Press.
+The CD-ROM is included in the 2nd edition of Acoustic Communication, published by Greenwood Press and ABC-Clio.
 Note, these files may be interfaced to the HTML Documentation DVD's (those for granular synthesis and soundscape composition, as well as text-based composition).

 What the reviewers say ...

 ... the Handbook for Acoustic Ecology is an invaluable resource for educators, sound designers, composers, students of electroacoustic music, and anyone baffled by the lingo of sound, acoustics, and sound ecology.